 - The disability begins in the first 12 months after your coverage effective date unless you have been treatment-free for three consecutive months after your coverage effective date.

 *For new hires only, pregnancy is not considered to be a pre-existing condition under the STD program if the coverage is elected within the first 31 days of employment.

 For short-term disability (STD) coverage, visit Employee Self Service to apply via eBenefits.
 Medical evidence of insurability is not required if you enroll within 31 calendar days of:

 - Employment in an eligible appointment.
-Contact your human resource professional or use the Benefits Eligibility tool to see if you are eligible for STD.
+Contact your human resource professional or use the Benefits Eligibility tool or the Benefits Eligibility Chart to see if you are eligible for STD.